tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 To better understand the command line switches (flags and inputs), we describe how the this executable, which searches for new episodes of TV shows on the Plex_ server on a given day, works.

-.. _get_plextvdb_batch.py_point1label:
+.. _get_plextvdb_batch_point1label:

 1. by default, this does a Magnet link search for an episode using its IMDb_ info, and looks for those episodes whose download sizes are 80% to 120% of the average size of episodes that already exist for that TV show on the Plex_ server.

-.. _get_plextvdb_batch.py_point2label:
+.. _get_plextvdb_batch_point2label:

 2. by default, the number of threads this executable uses for its work is *TWICE* the number of CPUs on the Plex_ server.

-.. _get_plextvdb_batch.py_point3label:
+.. _get_plextvdb_batch_point3label:

 3. in order to quit a search for episode, for a given episode that has been aired but is missing from the Plex_ server, this will wait for ``MAXTIME_IN_SECS`` seconds to fully download an episode from its Magnet link, and will only search through the ``NUM_ITERS`` top choices of Magnet links found for each episode.
-The choices for Magnet links for an episode are ordered by the sum of its number of seeders and leechers (see :ref:`get_tv_tor.py`).
+The choices for Magnet links for an episode are ordered by the sum of its number of seeders and leechers (see :ref:`get_tv_tor`).

 Here are the common flags and command line inputs.